The Lifetimes Tour: Commercial performance

-Dave Brooks from Billboard reported that the tour has generated $80 million from 1.1 million tickets sold, according to figures provided by Perry's management team.
+Dave Brooks from Billboard reported that the tour has generated $80 million from its North American and Australian shows, according to figures provided by Perry's management team.
 It was also reported that the shows at Hangzhou's Olympic Expo Center, Shanghai's Mercedes-Benz Arena and Haikou's Wuyuan River Stadium sold out one minute after going on sale.
+The Lifetimes Tour concluded with a gross of more than $134 million from 91 shows, with a total of 1.05 million tickets sold.
+It became Perry's second highest grossing tour behind the Prismatic World Tour (2014–2015).

+Concert film

+Perry's November shows at Accor Arena in Paris were recorded for a concert film The Lifetimes Tour – Live from Paris, directed by Paul Dugdale and produced by Daniel Catullo.
+It premiered on June 8, 2026 at the Tribeca Festival.
+The film is set for a limited release in theaters across seventy countries on September 2, 2026.

 Set list

 This set list is from the concert in Mexico City on April 23, 2025.
 It does not represent all concerts for the duration of the tour.